 - Add frozen peas, corn, and tomatoes and cook for 3-4 minutes, stirring frequently.

-- Add chopped butternut squash and reduce heat to low.
+- Add the chopped butternut squash and reduce heat to low.

-- Five to ten minutes before serving, add feta cheese and stir.
+- Five to ten minutes before serving, add feta cheese and gently stir to combine.
+Season to taste with salt and pepper.
 Serve and enjoy!

 Nutrition Information:Yield: 4 Serving Size: 1